bibbox/bibbox-documentation/docs/What_is_DCAT.md

 ## The history of DCAT

 The initial DCAT vocabulary was initially crafted and maintained at the Digital Enterprise Research Institute (DERI).
+[DERI](http://demo.bibbox.org)
-[Link] Subsequently, it underwent further enhancements through the efforts of the eGov Interest Group [Link] and ultimately achieved standardization in 2014 [VOCAB-DCAT-1] [Link] under the purview of the Government Linked Data (GLD) Working Group [[Link].
+Subsequently, it underwent further enhancements through the efforts of the eGov Interest Group [Link] and ultimately achieved standardization in 2014 [VOCAB-DCAT-1] [Link] under the purview of the Government Linked Data (GLD) Working Group [[Link].

 The development of DCAT 2 [VOCAB-DCAT-2] [Link] was a response to a fresh set of Use Cases and Requirements [DCAT-UCR] [Link] identified based on users' experiences with the original DCAT vocabulary, as well as new applications that were not taken into account during the creation of the initial version.